Showing posts with label hiking. Show all posts

 Jimmy Sims Birding Trail Joe Wheeler State Park

-The original idea of Joe Wheeler State Park employee and Naturalists Jim Sims, the birding trail is an easy 1/2 mile hike to the back of Weaver Creek.
+The original idea of Joe Wheeler State Park employee and Naturalist Jim Sims, the birding trail is an easy 1/2 mile hike to the back of Weaver Creek.
 During the winter months when the water levels are lowered, the formed mud flat becomes a haven and feeding ground for migrant and local wading birds and waterfowl.

 The trail was built in the summer of 2007 incorporating the Eagle Scout project of Joshua Gray, BSA Troop #52 Rogersville, Alabama, and Joe Wheeler State Park.